Chase “Pay Yourself Back” Complete Guide (categories updated & extended)

 The best use for Ultimate Rewards points (besides transferring points to high value travel partners) is to book travel through the Chase travel portal.
 Sapphire Reserve cardholders get 1.5 cents per point value this way.
 Sapphire Preferred and Ink Business Preferred cardholders get 1.25 cents per point value.

 The Pay Yourself Back feature does provide some value for everyday purchases, although it’s somewhat diminished with the new, lower redemption rates.
-For example, if you’re a Sapphire Reserve cardholder, you can use your card at grocery stores and later exchange your points to pay off those charges at 1.25 cents per point value.
+For example, if you’re a Sapphire Reserve cardholder, you can use your card at wholesale clubs and later exchange your points to pay off those charges at 1.25 cents per point value.

 Using these Pay Yourself Back categories, Chase’s Ultimate Rewards cards can become more like super-charged cash back cards.
 You’ll still have the ability to transfer points to travel partners, but you can also cash out points for certain charges instead.